tomsaleeba/stocks-ivc/finding-the-data/README.md

 ![franking percentage in note 18](franking-note.png)

 This example is super simple because both dividends were 100% franked so the overall figure is 100%.
 I'm not sure exactly how to figure out the final number if you had two different franking percentages for dividends but I suspect it'll be based on a weighted average.
 I'll update this when I see an example requiring it.

+# What next?

+Now you know how to get all the data, go grab the annual report for your company of choice and get calculating.
+Jump back to the calculator [https://ivc.techotom.com]()